Roelosaurus/House-Of-The-Dying-Roll/readme.md

 5 & 6 | A handfull of well-armed Dragonling luitenants charge at you.

 **3. Emperor's Throneroom**
-Successes required = # players x 2
+Successes required = # players + 2

 ROLL  | OBSTACLE
 :---: | --------
-1 & 2 | The Emperor has
+1 & 2 | The Emperor is asleep on his throne, you can sneak in.
 3 & 4 | The Throneroom is empty, find and end The Emperor.
 5 & 6 | Unsurprised and ready-to-fight the Emperor welcomes you.